-Not only does this teach you some useful vocabulary, this one is perfect for learning the Spanish language, since the joke makes you learn a pronunciation word.
+Not only does this teach you some useful vocabulary, this one is also perfect for learning the Spanish language since the joke makes you learn the pronunciation word.

 Agudo can mean “sharp” when talking about pain or sounds.
 So here, the doctor is asking if he’s experiencing any sharp pain.

-Of course, that’s a topic for another day, but it’s a nice little joke that gives you an introduction into the world of Spanish phonetics.
+Of course, that’s a topic for another day, but it’s a nice little joke that gives you an introduction to the world of Spanish phonetics.